UCB-stat-159-s21/site/_sources/syllabus.md

 The course is *not* graded on a curve.
 It is possible for every student to make an A.
 We encourage you to focus on mastering the material, not on your grade.
+The weight of each assignment will be announced with the assignment.
+We are still working out the details, but we expect about 10 assignments in all, roughly 6 of which will be individual and 4 group.

 _Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley GitHub organization for the class,